 The Climb (via Mandap Trail)

-About 7am, I arrived second peak (Minonggui Hill) at 494M (1,620 Feet).
-This peak has the BEST view so I spend the most time taking photos there.
-FYI, the view of green Bukit Bongol with Mount Kinabalu behind is stunning, but you need to reach here latest by 9am, before Mount Kinabalu hidden in cloud.
+About 7 am, I arrived at the second peak (Minonggui Hill) at 494 m (1,620 Ft).
+This peak has the BEST view, so I spend the most time taking photos there.
+FYI, the view of green Bukit Bongol with Mount Kinabalu behind is stunning, but you need to reach here by 9 am, before Mount Kinabalu is hidden in the clouds.

-After taking hundreds of photos, I continue to 4th peak, the highest peak of Bukit Bongol (Height: 527M or 1,730 feet), where you can see the whole Bukit Bongol and Mount Kinabalu.
-Too bad no summit signage to congratulate my conquer.
+After taking hundreds of photos, I continued to the 4th peak, the highest peak of Bukit Bongol (Height: 527 m or 1,730 ft), where you can see the whole Bukit Bongol and Mount Kinabalu.
+Too bad there was no summit signage to congratulate conquerors.

 Kota Belud is the cowboy town of Sabah.
 I’ve never seen so many grasses in my life, enough for all the horses there to eat until they puke.
-Anyway, Bukit Bongol turned a bit yellowish due to drought, and a few peaks was burnt by forest fire.
+Anyway, Bukit Bongol turned a bit yellowish due to drought, and a few peaks were burnt by forest fire.

 Comparison of 3 Starting Points

 There are three places where you can start the climb.
 Which one is the best?
-In general, if you prefer the shortest route and ok with challenging trail, use Mandap-Dohubang Trail.
-But if you are keen to go slow with the easiest route, go for Pirasan Trail.
+In general, if you prefer the shortest route and are ok with a challenging trail, use Mandap-Dohubang Trail.
+But if you are keen to go slow with the easiest route, go for the Pirasan Trail.
 Kinasaraban Trail is something in between these two and a popular choice too.

 1. Mandap-Dohubang Trail (Mandap Trail)